jackhulatt/Hackathon/README.md

-# Inventory Management System(IMS) Project
+# Qommon Management System(IMS) Project

-This is a project for the QA Hackathon event to create an operations system for a logistics and transport company
+This is a project for the QA Hackathon event to create an operations system for a logistics and transport company.

+## Product Design

+Fluid was used to provide a prototype demonstration of the Minimum Viable Product to show transport client and judges the end solution.

 ## Getting Started

-To get this project up and running you will need to clone down the Hackathon repository master branch to your system and open it in your preferred IDE
+To get this project up and running you will need to clone down the Hackathon repository master branch to your system and open it in your preferred IDE.

 ### Prerequisites